-The lowest of your six examination scores will be dropped.
 Attendance and improvement will be considered for borderline grades, while excessive attendance and late-arrival problems will result in grade penalties.
 Scores will be posted anonymously on the web at a link off the course page.

-Academic Policy Reminders Here are three reminders about important academic policies contained in the Academic Handbook.
-These are described thoroughly online at http://www.pugetsound.edu/student-life/student-handbook/academic-handbook/, or a printed copy may be requested from the Registrar's Office (basement of Jones Hall).
+Academic Policy Reminders Here are three reminders about important academic policies which are described thoroughly in the Academic Handbook.
+You can find a link to a PDF version at www.pugetsound.edu/academichandbook, or a printed copy may be requested from the Registrar's Office (basement of Jones Hall).